 If you’d like to try starting a new tradition of pork and sauerkraut on New Year's Day, I'm happy to share my slow cooker recipe.
 I do want to mention though that as much as I love sauerkraut, I find that sometimes it's a bit bitter.
 I cut the bitterness by cooking it with the pork right in the slow cooker.
 If you like sauerkraut to have more of a bite, don't cook it with the pork.

 1 teaspoon caraway seeds

 Salt and pepper to taste

 If the pork loin is too big for your slow cooker, cut it so that it will fit.
-Season with caraway seeds, salt and pepper.
-Pour sauerkraut over the roast.
-Cover and cook on high for 1 hour, then cook on Low for 5 to 6 hours.
-Or if you’re cooking it overnight, pop it in the slow cooker on low after the ball drops on New Year’s Eve and when you get up New Year’s day (8 hours on low in the slow cooker), it’ll be done.
+Season the pork with caraway seeds, salt, and pepper.
+Dump the sauerkraut over the pork.
+Cover and cook on high for 1 hour, then cook on low for 5 to 6 hours.
+If you want to cook your meal overnight, pop it in the slow cooker on low after the ball drops on New Year’s Eve and when you get up New Year’s day (8 hours on low in the slow cooker), it’ll be done.

 And yes, I often eat pork at sauerkraut for breakfast on New Year's Day.
 I mean, I don't know about you, but I could use all the extra money and luck I can get!